MickyDowns/deep-theano-rnn-lstm-car/README.md

 * nn.py: Holds the network schema.

 * playing.py: Runs the trained neural networks receiving states from carmunk.py, getting predictions (turn and speed actions) using nn.py returning those to the game, etc.

+### credits

+This project extends work begun by **Matt Harvey** in his Github repository entitled **Using reinforcement learning to train an autonomous vehicle to avoid obstacles** located here: https://github.com/harvitronix/reinforcement-learning-car.
+He trained an digital autonomous car to avoid obstacles using reinforcement learning.
+His ultimate goal is to embed the resulting neural network onto a chip and into a a car that will, hopefully, avoid his cats while cruising his house.
+I highly recommend his Medium posts on the topic beginning here: https://medium.com/@harvitronix/using-reinforcement-learning-in-python-to-teach-a-virtual-car-to-avoid-obstacles-6e782cc7d4c6.

+Note: It is possible that the tasks performed herein could be performed by a single, deep, deep neural net.
+The folks at DeepMind (of Go fame) used Q-learning to train a single network to win Atari games (https://t.co/liV9sJFoCp).
+However, I have specifically avoided giving the drones a down-sampled, convnet view of the entire environment.
+Instead, they learn it thru exploration as I will eventually flash this network to real drones and want the learning to continue onboard.

 ## learnings